Carden Alvar Butterfly Count 2019

 Do butterflies send your heart aflutter?
-Spend the day learning from knowledgeable lepidopterists and help to record the butterfly diversity in the globally rare alvar, grassland and woodland habitat of the Carden Alvar during the annual Butterfly Count.
+Spend the day learning from butterfly experts and help to record the species diversity in the unique grass and woodlands of the Carden Alvar Natural Area, during our annual butterfly count.

 Please email the event contact to join the waiting list.

-Participants will be teamed up with a knowledgeable leader to learn about butterfly identification, biology and conservation, and help to collect valuable data about the butterfly diversity of the Carden Alvar.
-Teams will carpool to various sites within the count circle (some sites are within the Carden Alvar Natural Area, while others are beyond its boundary) and then will hike approximately 2-3 km over variable terrain throughout the day.
+You’ll be teamed up with a knowledgeable leader to guide you through butterfly identification, biology and conservation, and help to collect valuable data about the butterfly diversity of the area.
+Groups will carpool to various sites and hike approximately 2-3 km over variable terrain throughout the day.
 No previous experience is necessary.Why you will love it

 Contact Brittany Hope: Brittany.firstname.lastname@example.org

-Each team will be provided with several butterfly nets, hand lenses, butterfly ID guides and detailed maps identifying the count areas, however if you have your own, please bring them to ensure there are enough in each team.
+Each team will be provided with several nets, hand lenses, ID guides and detailed maps.
+However, if you have your own supplies please bring them!

-Since butterflies take cover in the rain and are most active and visible in sunshine, the event will only proceed if rain is unlikely in the forecast.
+Since butterflies are most active in sunshine, this event will only proceed if rain is unlikely in the forecast.

-Children are welcome at this event but please note that this event is typically a long, hot day, and may not be suitable for some younger children.
+Children are welcome but please note that this event is typically a long, hot day, and may not be suitable for younger children.

-NCC is pleased to be partnering again with naturalist Bob Bowles, the founding President of the Carden Field Naturalists and the Eastern Canada Coordinator for the North American Butterfly Association.
-Bob launched the Carden butterfly and dragonfly counts in the mid-1990s.
-Many thanks to our other leaders for sharing their expertise with our volunteers.
+NCC is pleased to be partnering again with naturalist Bob Bowles, the founding President of the Carden Field Naturalists and the Eastern Canada Coordinator for the North American Butterfly Association (NABA).

 NCC would like to thank the Couchiching Conservancy for their ongoing partnership in the Carden Alvar.